Yeh Teri Galiyan: Plot

-6 years later

 Fate brings Shaan and Asmita together once again as they find out that their daughter whom they presumed dead is alive and her name is Krishi.
 Shaan has a daughter with Nandini, Chahat, who is a mean spoilt brat.
 At first, Shaan refuses to believe that Krishi is his daughter as Nandini brainwashes him into thinking the child belongs to Asmita and her second husband, Vikram Shekhawat.

 Shaan and Asmita still have feelings for each other, but now they both hesitate to act on it.
 Krishi takes it upon herself and comes up with unique ways to bring her birth parents together as Nivedita, who has become a good person again, tells her the truth only to get rid of Nandini.
 Mr Verma wants to test Shaan’s love for Asmita and prove that their love is not valid.
 He hires Asmita’s lookalike to confuse Shaan.
 However, Shaan holds both Devika and Asmita’s hands and immediately realises who the real Asmita is.
 In a bid to make Asmita stay with him, Mr Shekhawat kidnaps Krishi.
 He tries to blackmail Asmita into being with him, but Shaan and Asmita join forces to save their daughter.
 Shekhawat shoots Shaan and Asmita when they try to rescue Krishi.
-Shaan is shot in his knee, but Asmita is badly wounded with the gunshot and dies in Shaan’arms and ask him to hide her death from Krishi.
+Shaan is shot in his knee, but Asmita is badly wounded with the gunshot and dies in Shaan’s arms and ask him to hide her death from Krishi.

 Shaan hires Devika to take her place.
 Shaan refuses to let Devika get close to him and keeps telling her ways to make people believe that she is Asmita.
-Eventually, Devika also falls in love with Shaan, but he refuses to accept her as his wife.
+Eventually, Devika also falls in love with Shaan, but he refuses to accept her as his wife.At the end, Akira kidnaps Devika.
+But Nivedita, Chaahat, Krishi and Shaan find her and finally Akira gets arrested.
+Devika and Shaan get married with Nivedita’s blessings.

+The show ends with a happy note.